JavaEEPRO/chatty/README.md

     UserController:

-    /join/   -  adds new user with default user name, and returns json with user' fields
+    /join   -  adds new user with default user name, and returns json with user' fields

     /join/{name} -  accepts new user with given name, and returns json with user' fields, where name=name

+    MessageController:

     /messages - returns common sorted list with all messages, that were posted